AmirEfi/Digital-System-Design/README.md

-# Digital-System-Design
-## Digital System Design course - Fall 2022
+# Digital System Design course - Fall 2022

 This repository is for my DSD course.